noio/Domination-Game/docs/agents.rst

         if blob is not None:
             my_data = pickle.reads(blob.read())
             blob.seek(0) #: Reset the filepointer for the next agent.
+                         #  if you omit this, the next agent will raise an EOFError

 Of course, the way you store your data in this file is up to you, you can store it in any format, and even read it line-by-line if you want.